Australian Prime Property Fund Retail

 New South Wales

-The A$240 million redevelopment will create south-west Sydney’s largest shopping centre.
-It will include approximately 16,000sqm of retail space, 45 new specialty stores, a new spacious al fresco dining precinct, in addition to the region’s first H&M and a newly refurbished David Jones department store.
+The A$240 million redevelopment transformed the asset into south-west Sydney’s largest shopping centre.
+It will includes approximately 15,000 square metre of additional retail space, 45 new specialty stores, a new spacious al fresco dining precinct, in addition to the region’s first H&M and a newly refurbished David Jones department store.
 APPF Retail owns 50% of the asset.

 The A$330 million redevelopment created the largest shopping centre in Western Australia.
-This transformed the centre into a 100,100sqm GLA Major-Regional asset.
+This transformed the centre into a 99,600 square metre GLA Major-Regional asset.
 It included a 12,000sqm Myer, Perth’s first next generation Coles, an Aldi supermarket, Western Australia’s first H&M store, and 800 additional parking spaces.
 APPF Retail owns 50% of the asset, alongside a mandate client.

 Responsible Property InvestmentAPPF Retail has a vision to be recognised as the leader in the delivery of ESG outcomes in the Australian unlisted property sector.
 It acknowledges the sustainability aspirations of the broader Lendlease Group and is aligned with Lendlease’s key sustainability objectives.